maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_z_axis_3](./images/build/frame/attach_endstoppers_z_axis_3.jpg)

 A 2.5 mm drill was used to drill the holes into the vertical carriage slider.
 A tip is to mark the drill depth needed using tape.
-The Z-axis end-stop trigger was then attached to the vertical carriage slider using 2 10 mm M3 screws.
+The Z-axis end-stop trigger was then attached to the vertical carriage slider using 2x 12 mm M3 screws (**S02**).

 ![attach_endstoppers_z_axis_4](./images/build/frame/attach_endstoppers_z_axis_4.jpg)